duszku/duszku/README.md

 early development tho |･ω･`*)ッ

- - 🌱 **im currently learning:** unix systems programming, planning on picking up some common lisp or learning assembly a lil bit more in-depth if uni doesnt take as much of my time next semester as it did recently
+ - 🌱 **im currently learning:** unix systems programming, planning on picking up some embedded, maybe learning freertos api or some stm32 stuff if uni does not take up all of my time next sem
  - 📫 **how to reach me:** draw a pentagram with a pink chalk in your bedroom and call my name twice backwards at midnight
  - ⚡ **funfact:** laser winged hussars defeated reptillians in battle of